 - Penalties double if a child under the age of 16 is a passenger in your vehicle

-By contrast, for an OWI 1st without refusal, the period of driver’s license revocation is 6-9 months, and an IID is only required if the person’s BAC is over 0.15.
+By contrast, for an OWI 1st without refusal, the period of driver’s license revocation is 6-9 months, and an IID in Wisconsin is only required if the person’s BAC is over 0.15.
 Furthermore, there is no waiting period to apply for an occupational license.

-Penalties for chemical test refusal get even steeper on an OWI 2nd with refusal:
+OWI penalties for chemical test refusal get even steeper on an OWI 2nd with refusal:

 If no prior OWI convictions within past 10 years